Open to new projects

 The outcome

 The 7 primitives gave the wider team a clear mental model for understanding where content decisions had cross-surface implications.
 The living document meant XFN could reference it directly to unblock themselves without pulling in a content designer every time.
-Described by the PM as 'incredibly valuable to help us define and build a scalable solution from the start.'

 By resolving these decisions at a systemic level, the work ensured that users experienced Events 2.0 as a coherent product regardless of which surface they entered from, removing the low-level cognitive load that comes from a product that doesn't quite feel like itself.